 - Glass Containers: Glass containers are not permitted in public areas including on the beach, in swimming areas, shelters, bathrooms, or shower buildings.

 - Group Activity Shelters: All registered campers share activity shelters unless reserved in advance.
 Open flame cooking is prohibited; electric grills and stoves may be used.

 - Hunting Season: Licensed hunters with Land Between The Lakes Hunter Use Permits may store unloaded firearms at their campsites.
 During deer hunting season, field dressed deer may be hung at Archery Target Range ONLY (Piney Campground only).

 - Late Arrivals: Campers must arrive, check-in, and occupy the reserved site within 24-hours from the scheduled arrival date.
 After 24-hours, no refund will be given and the site becomes available for rent.

 - Liability: Land Between The Lakes is neither liable nor responsible for damage, loss, or theft of personal property or for injuries to visitors.

-- Length of Stay: Regulations limit camping to 21-consecutive days on any developed campground site of Energy Lake, Hillman Ferry, Piney and Wranglers.
-After 21 days, the camping unit must move to another site for a minimum of 7-days before returning to previous occupied site at our developed campgrounds.
+- Length of Stay: Regulations limit camping to up to 21 days in a camping loop.
+After 21 days in a loop you must move to another loop or area for a minimum of 7 days before returning to previous camping loop.

 - Minimum Stay: We have a two-night minimum stay on weekends and a three-night minimum stay on holidays in developed campgrounds for advanced reservations.
 There is no minimum stay for walk-ins.